 A bursary of \$100.00 is available annually to the sons, daughters or legal dependents of Vancouver Municipal and Regional Employees Union members whose membership in the Union at the time of application is both current and of at least two years' standing.
 The award will be made in consultation with the Union, to a qualified applicant who is beginning or continuing full-time enrolment at King Edward Campus.
 The award is based on financial need and academic standing in previous studies.
-For futher information, contact the Financial Aid Advisor.
+For further information, contact the Financial Aid Advisor at King Edward Campus.